yishnu96/kashi/temples/bhairav-temples/kapal-bhairav.md

 Shiva blessed Kaal Bhairav and declared that since he had found his liberation (mukti) from Brahmahatya Dosha at this sacred spot, he would forever remain here as Kapal Bhairav - the deity who grants liberation from the most severe karmic burdens.
 The very place where Brahma's head (kapal) had fallen would become a powerful center of spiritual purification for all devotees seeking relief from their sins.

 Moreover, Shiva proclaimed that Kapal Bhairav would serve as one of the eight guardian Bhairavas protecting Kashi and its residents.
-As the fourth among the Ashta Bhairavas, he would specifically offer protection and guidance to those struggling with heavy karmic burdens, helping them find the path to spiritual liberation just as he had found his own freedom.
+As the fourth among the **[Ashta Bhairava](/temples/tags/ashta-bhairav)**s, he would specifically offer protection and guidance to those struggling with heavy karmic burdens, helping them find the path to spiritual liberation just as he had found his own freedom.

 The cosmic significance of this event extends far beyond the personal liberation of Kaal Bhairav.
 It established a sacred precedent that even the most severe spiritual afflictions can be overcome through sincere penance, divine grace, and the power of sacred places like Kashi.
 The story teaches that no sin is too great, no burden too heavy, for the compassionate intervention of the divine to overcome.